bi-foundation/graphql-meets-protobuf-sample/README.md

 rm protoc-3.9.0-linux-x86_64.zip
 ```

-Then we need some golang dependencies.
+Then we need some Go dependencies.
+We want to have Go support for Protocol Buffers and the Protobuf GraphQL extension.

 ```shell script
 go get -u github.com/golang/protobuf/protoc-gen-go go get -u github.com/bi-foundation/protobuf-graphql-extension/protoc-gen-gogoopsee
 ```

 Now we are ready to write some code.
-We start writing the protobuf.
-Just a simple one as an example.
+We start writing the protobuf definition.
+Just a simple example of a person with a phone number.
 We add the option to generate the GraphQL schemes.

 ```protobuf
 syntax = "proto3";